MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-existing-table.md

  > [!TIP]
  > For ingestion **from container**, see [Use one-click ingestion to ingest CSV data from a container to a new table in Azure Data Explorer](one-click-ingestion-new-table.md#select-an-ingestion-type)

   A sample of the data appears.
-If you want to, you can filter it to show only files that begin end with specific characters.
+If you want to, you can filter it to ingest only files that begin end with specific characters.
 When you adjust the filters, the preview automatically updates.

   For example, you can filter for all files that begin with the word *data* and end with a *.csv.gz* extension.
 <!-- TODO: THIS IMAGE IS NOT CORRECT: IS FROM CONTAINER NOT LOCAL FILE-->